-FARM and UAF's financial instruments are classified as amortized cost and presented as such on the statement of financial position.
-Financial instruments include the cash and cash equivalents, accounts receivable from members, other assets, funds held by members, accounts payable to members, accounts payable to related parties and other accounts payable.
+FARM and UAFs' financial instruments are classified as amortized cost and presented as such on the Statement of Financial Position.
+Financial instruments include the cash and cash equivalents, other receivables, accounts receivable from related parties, funds held by members, accounts payable and other liabilities, and servicing carrier operating fees payable.